basho/basho_docs/content/riak/ts/1.3.0/add-ons/spark-riak-connector/quick-start.md

 +----+-------+---------------+------------------+
 ```

-Register the DataFrame as a temp sql table and run a sql query to obtain the average of the "value" column:
+Register the DataFrame as a temp SQL table and run a SQL query to obtain the average of the "value" column:

  ```python
 df2.registerTempTable("pyspark_tmp")